CHALKWELL HALL SCHOOLS CONKERS CLUBS POLICY

 Places at breakfast and after school club must be booked and paid for in advance.
-Bookings can be made by registering with Kids Club HQ, the school’s on-line booking system.
-To get started go to this link: https://chalkwellhall.kidsclubhq.co.uk/rdr?u=home
+Bookings must be made on line using the Kids Club HQ booking system.
+Parents/Carers can register by following this link: https://chalkwellhall.kidsclubhq.co.uk/rdr?u=home.

 - Payment can be made at the Junior school office or directly to a member of staff working in the club.
 If a member of the Conkers Club staff take money, this is recorded, held in a locked tin and passed to the Finance Officer of the Junior school;

 - Junior school families are able to pay for Conkers Clubs by using SIMs Pay.
 This is the preferred method of payment for Junior school families.

 - Infant school families will need to pay by cash or cheque, made payment to Chalkwell Hall Junior School.
 Payment can be made directly to Conkers staff, or through the Junior school office.

 - The cost of breakfast club is £4 per session, per child and after school club is £8 per session, per child;

 - Payment can be made by Work Child Care Vouchers;